tri2820/computernetwork/README.md

 ## Production

 ### Host on Vercel
+To deploy on Vercel:
-Fork this repository.
-This project is ready to be deployed to Vercel.
-Then you can [deploy your site to Vercel](https://vercel.com/docs/concepts/deployments/overview) either via a Git provider integration or through the Vercel CLI.
+1. Fork this repository.
+2. Deploy your site to Vercel via a Git provider or Vercel CLI as detailed in [Vercel's deployment documentation](https://vercel.com/docs/concepts/deployments/overview).

 ### Self-hosted
-Run the app on your own server.
+To run the app on your own server, execute these commands:
 ```shell
 bun run build.types
 bun run lint